-R v Campbell, 2020 ONCA 221 - Court of Appeal overturned verdict of first degree murder
+R v Campbell, 2020 ONCA 221 - first degree murder verdict overturned

-S.D. and O.C. were convicted of first degree murder.
-The Ontario Court of Appeal agreed that their first degree murder convictions were unreasonable and substituted verdicts of second degree murder.
+S.D. and O.C. appealed their convictions of first degree murder to the Ontario Court of Appeal.
+The Court agreed that their first degree murder convictions were unreasonable and substituted verdicts of second degree murder.

 V.J. was being investigated by an insurance company in relation to thousands of dollars of unverified health benefits claims.
 Mindy negotiated with the insurance company in order to prevent the matter from being referred to law enforcement.
 The matter was resolved with no criminal charges laid.

-R v Jiang, 2019 ONCA 782 – Court of Appeal overturned conviction of possession for the purpose of trafficking
+R v Jiang, 2019 ONCA 782 – conviction of possession for the purpose of trafficking overturned

-Mr. Jiang was convicted of possessing a controlled substance for the purpose of trafficking.
-Mindy prepared a fresh evidence application with his appeal.
-The Crown conceded that the fresh evidence should be admitted and that a new trial should be ordered.
-The Ontario Court of Appeal agreed and overturned the conviction.
+Mr. Jiang appealed his convictions of possessing a controlled substance for the purpose of trafficking.
+Mindy prepared a fresh evidence application for his appeal and the Crown conceded that the fresh evidence should be admitted.
+The Ontario Court of Appeal considered the fresh evidence and overturned the conviction.

-R v Moyles, 2019 SKCA 72 – Court of Appeal overturned convictions related to importing a controlled substance
+R v Moyles, 2019 SKCA 72 – convictions related to drug importing overturned

 Mr. Moyles was convicted of offences related to unlawfully importing a controlled substance.
-At his appeal, Mindy successfully argued that he should be acquitted because the police illegally searched his house and denied him a lawyer.
+At his appeal, Mindy successfully argued that he should be acquitted because the police infringed his rights.
 The Saskatchewan Court of Appeal agreed and acquitted him of all charges.

-R v Bao, 2019 ONCA 458 – Court of Appeal overturned conviction of possession for the purpose of trafficking
+R v Bao, 2019 ONCA 458 – conviction of possession for the purpose of trafficking overturned